This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 The aim of our maths curriculum is to ensure that all pupils:

-• Acquire the skills and knowledge to apply their mathematical skills in a number of different contexts
+- Acquire the skills and knowledge to apply their mathematical skills in a number of different contexts

-• Develop mastery in maths and apply skills to reasoning and problem solving
+- Develop mastery in maths and apply skills to reasoning and problem solving

-• Develop a number of mental strategies and apply this across the curriculum
+- Develop a number of mental strategies and apply this across the curriculum

-• Regularly revisit areas of the maths curriculum in order to regularly recall previously learned knowledge
+- Regularly revisit areas of the maths curriculum in order to regularly recall previously learned knowledge

-• understand the place of maths in everyday life
+- understand the place of maths in everyday life

 Science

-Leader: Mrs Banks (*SLE)
+Leader: Mrs Banks (*SLE) & Mrs Bridge

 In Science, we aim to develop the children’s knowledge and understanding of the world around them.
-In accordance with the National Curriculum guidelines, the children in each phase have experience of topics drawn from Biology, Physics and Chemistry.
+In accordance with the National Curriculum guidelines, the children in each phase have experience with topics drawn from Biology, Physics and Chemistry.
 They learn to question and discuss how science can be used to explain what is occurring, predict how things will happen and analyse the causes.

-• Observation over time
+- Observation over time

-• Identifying, grouping and classifying.
+- Identifying, grouping and classifying

-In nursery & reception the children follow the Early Years Foundation Stage curriculum and science is very much intertwined in everything they do.
+In nursery & reception, the children follow the Early Years Foundation Stage curriculum and science is very much intertwined in everything they do.
 This includes technology, people and communities and Understanding the World.
 They explore science topics using their senses to develop their skills of observation, prediction and discussion.
 They make use of their environment, for example bringing some snow, leaves or soil into the class to investigate, explore and make predictions.

-By using scientific processes – observing, problem solving, pattern seeking, predicting outcomes of experiments and communicating findings in a variety of ways – the children begin to develop their understanding of scientific ideas.
+By using scientific processes – observing, problem-solving, pattern-seeking, predicting outcomes of experiments and communicating findings in a variety of ways – the children begin to develop their understanding of scientific ideas.

 In Key Stage 2, the children broaden their scientific view of the world by exploring, talking about, developing and testing their ideas.
 They then use their evidence, scientific knowledge and understanding to justify and explain their findings using more complex scientific vocabulary.
+We believe that with the experience of scientific processes and a wide range of topics the children will be well equipped to meet the challenges of science work in their future school years and life beyond.

-At Greenfields we like to make our learning fun and hands on so we widen the children’s opportunities wherever possible.
+At Greenfields we like to make our learning fun and hands-on so we widen the children’s opportunities wherever possible.
 We enhance their learning by going on visits, inviting science experts in and becoming involved in many local and national initiatives.
+Each year we hold a Science Week where we explore current issues such as climate change, sea pollution, time and plastic litter in our oceans.

 Art and Design